 EMDR - Eye Movement Desensitisation Reprocessing

-I have trained and qualified as an EMDR European Accredited practitioner.
+I am an accredited and qualified EMDR Practitioner with many years experience.
+European Accredited practitioner.